-Frank “Shepard Fairey” is a very famous graphic artist, muralist, and overall artist.
-He was born on February 15, 1970 in Charleston, South Carolina in the United States.
-In 1988, the artist graduated from Idyllwild Arts Academy in Palm Springs, California.
-He earned his Bachelor of Fine Arts from the Rhode Island School of Design in Providence, Rhode Island in 1992.
+Frank “Shepard Fairey” is a globally renowned graphic artist and muralist.
+He was born in 1970 in Charleston, South Carolina and graduated from Idyllwild Arts Academy in Palm Springs, California in 1988.
+He earned his Bachelor of Fine Arts from the Rhode Island School of Design in 1992.

-Shepard Fairey is one of the most influential street artists of our time.
-Shepard Fairey’s work has been used in screen-prints, stencils, stickers, masking film illustrations, wheat paste, collages, sculptures, posters, paintings, and murals.
-Shepard Fairey enjoys working with the colors black, white, and red.
+Shepard Fairey has become one of the most influential street artists of our time.
+His work has been used in screen-prints, stencils, stickers, masking film illustrations, wheat paste, collages, sculptures, posters, paintings, and murals.
 Fairey has constantly shifted between the realms of fine art, commercial art, street art, and even political art.
-His most famous art includes images of Andre the Giant, the Obey trademark, the propaganda poster of Barack Obama, and many more.
+His most famous works range from images of Andre the Giant to Barack Obama!

 Shepard Fairey’s work combines elements of graffiti, pop art, business art, and Marxist theory.
-His work has been seen in galleries around the world and even museums.
-Not only that, but is often recognized in graphic designing and signature apparel.
-One of his most famous works includes his portrait of Barack Obama.
-In fact, this portrait drew national attention to Fairey and his work quickly exploded after that recognition.
+His work has been shown in galleries, and even museums, across the globe.
+His portrait of Barack Obama drew national attention to his work which only served to increase his notoriety.
 This poster also received the Brit Insurance Design of the Year Award in 2009.